RISCV-on-Microsemi-FPGA/RTG4-Development-Kit/README.md

 ### Design Feature
 The FPGA Designs include the following features
-* CoreRISCV_AXI4 RV32IM RISC-V processor
+* CoreRISCV_AXI4 RV32IM RISC-V processor.
-* RISC-V debug block allowing on-target debug using openocd/GDB
+* RISC-V debug block allowing on-target debug using openocd/GDB.
-* DDR3 memory for code/data
+* DDR3 memory for code/data.
-* User peripherals such as GPIO, Timers, UART
+* User peripherals such as GPIO, Timers, UART.

 The memory map for each design is available within each Libero project.